PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 :::info
 #### Our testnet network is live!!
-To access the testnet and build exciting applications, you need to mint a no-cost NFT on sepolia network.
+To access the testnet and build exciting data applications, you need to mint a no-cost NFT on sepolia network.
 This minted NFT will act as an access to the network.
 :::

-You can build
+Kickstart your journey into building data-driven decentralized applications (DApps) with Powerloom by setting up your own development network (Devnet) version of the Snapshotter Lite node.
+This initial step empowers you with the capabilities for data extraction and composition, essential for applications that require data aggregation and complex calculations.
+Our Devnet environment is designed to facilitate developers in either expanding upon [our pre-existing use cases](../use-cases/existing-implementations/) or innovating [entirely new applications](../use-cases/building-new-usecase/) using Powerloom's robust framework.

 ## System Requirements